-Principles of consolidation: The consolidated financial statements include the Company and its subsidiaries.
+Principles of consolidation: The consolidated financial statements include Daktronics, Inc. and its subsidiaries.
 All significant intercompany accounts and transactions are eliminated in consolidation.

-Investments in affiliates over which we do not have the ability to exert significant influence over the investees operating and financing activities are accounted for under the cost method of accounting.
+Investments in affiliates over which we do not have the ability to exert significant influence over the investee's operating and financing activities are accounted for under the cost method of accounting.
 We have evaluated our relationships with affiliates and have determined that these entities are not variable interest entities.
 Our proportional share of the respective affiliate's earnings or losses is included in other (expense) income in our consolidated statements of operations.

-The aggregate amount of investments accounted for under the cost method was \$1,071 and \$224 at May 2, 2015 and April 26, 2014, respectively.
+The aggregate amount of investments accounted for under the cost method was \$1,211 and \$1,071 at April 30, 2016 and May 2, 2015, respectively.
 There have not been any identified events or changes in circumstances that may have a significant adverse effect on their fair value and it is not practical to estimate their fair value.

 Use of estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ significantly from those estimates.
-Material estimates that are particularly susceptible to significant change in the near-term relate to the determination of the estimated total costs on construction-type contracts, estimated costs to be incurred for product warranties, excess and obsolete inventory, the reserve for doubtful accounts, share-based compensation, goodwill impairment and income taxes.
+Material estimates that are particularly susceptible to significant change in the near-term relate to the determination of the estimated total costs on long-term construction-type contracts, estimated costs to be incurred for product warranties and extended maintenance contracts, excess and obsolete inventory, the allowance for doubtful accounts, share-based compensation, goodwill impairment and income taxes.
 Changes in estimates are reflected in the periods in which they become known.